-2.4 Local planning policy context
+Local planning policy context

-The City Council is currently preparing the Sunderland Local Plan in three parts:
+The council is currently preparing the Sunderland Local Plan in three parts:

-Part One - Core Strategy and Development Plan (CSDP); This Plan sets an overarching strategy, strategic policies and strategic allocations and designations for the future change and growth of Sunderland.
-This Plan also includes local policies for Development Management purposes.
-This Plan will cover the period 2015 to 2033 and is for development within Sunderland's administrative boundaries.
+Part One - Core Strategy and Development Plan (CSDP): sets out an overarching strategy, strategic policies and strategic allocations and designations for the future change and growth of Sunderland.
+The Plan also includes local policies for Development Management purposes.
+The Plan covers the period 2015 to 2033 and is for development within Sunderland's administrative boundaries.
+The CSDP was adopted by Sunderland City Council in January 2020.

-Part Two - Allocations and Designations Plan (A&D Plan); will set out local policies including site-specific policy designations and allocations for the development, protection and conservation of land in the city in order to deliver the overall strategy as set out within the CSDP.
+Part Two - Allocations and Designations Plan (A&D Plan): will set out local policies including site-specific policy designations and allocations for the development, protection and conservation of land in the city in order to deliver the overall strategy as set out within the CSDP.

-Part Three - International Advanced Manufacturing Park (IAMP) Area Action Plan (AAP) 2017-2032; The IAMP AAP was adopted by Sunderland City Council and South Tyneside Council in November 2017.
+Part Three - International Advanced Manufacturing Park (IAMP) Area Action Plan (AAP) 2017-2032: The IAMP AAP was adopted by Sunderland City Council and South Tyneside Council in November 2017.
 This part of the Local Plan sets out site-specific policies for the comprehensive development of the IAMP.

-Once adopted, the CSDP along with the IAMP AAP will supersede the saved policies of the Sunderland Unitary Development Plan (UDP) 1998 and UDP Alteration No. 2 (2007).
-However, a number of policies will remain saved policies and part of the Development Plan until such a time as the Local Plan Part 2: Allocations and Designations Plan is adopted.
+The CSDP along with the IAMP AAP supersedes some of the saved policies of the Sunderland Unitary Development Plan (UDP) 1998 and UDP Alteration No. 2 (2007).
+However, a number of policies remain saved policies and continue to form part of the Development Plan until such a time as the Local Plan Part 2: Allocations and Designations Plan is adopted.

-This document specifically supplements Policy ID1: Planning obligations within the draft CSDP and as such provides further guidance on when planning obligations will be required and the nature of these requirements.
+This document specifically supplements Policy ID2 Planning Obligations within the CSDP and as such provides further guidance on when planning obligations will be required and the nature of these requirements.

-The draft CSDP recognises that in certain circumstances, particularly where planning conditions cannot make a development acceptable, planning obligations are necessary to mitigate and/or compensate the impact of a development which, without that mitigation would render the development unacceptable in planning terms.
-As such, draft Policy ID1 sets out the City Council's approach to planning obligations and specifies that:
+The CSDP recognises that in certain circumstances, particularly where planning conditions cannot make a development acceptable, planning obligations are necessary to mitigate and/or compensate the impact of a development which, without that mitigation would render the development unacceptable in planning terms.
+As such, Policy ID2 sets out the council's approach to planning obligations and specifies that:

-- 1. Section 106 planning obligations will be sought to facilitate the delivery of: - i. affordable housing; and - ii. local improvements to mitigate the direct or cumulative impact of development and/or additional facilities and requirements made necessary by the development, in accordance with the Planning Obligations SPD
+- 1. Section 106 planning obligations will be sought to facilitate the delivery of: - i. affordable housing; and - ii. local improvements to mitigate the direct or cumulative impact of development where evidenced and/or additional facilities and requirements made necessary by the development, in accordance with the Planning Obligations SPD.